schuderer/mllaunchpad/README.rst

 It creates a separation between machine learning models and their environment.
-This way, you can run your model with different data sources and on different environments, by just swapping out the configuration, no code changes required.
+This way, you can run your model with different :doc:`data sources <datasources>` and on different environments, by just swapping out the configuration, no code changes required.
 ML Launchpad makes your model available as a business-facing *RESTful API* without extra coding.